ajag408/DeepGenerativeMusic/README.md

    - This is the file used to generate new music samples using our trained model.
 It takes .h5 and .p files as input, and produces .mid files as output in the **output** folder.

-All samples MIDIs we used for the user evaluation are located in the **UserSamples** folder
+The survey we used in our user evaluation can be found at: https://forms.gle/igEDSYmLcgH9Cc2YA